Silvanus Nicol-Cole

 Silvanus Nicol-Cole CMG, OBE (8 August 1920 – 31 May 2016) was a Sierra Leonean banker, economist, and business leader who was the first Sierra Leonean governor of the Bank of Sierra Leone.

 Nicol-Cole previously served as the deputy governor of the Bank of Sierra Leone.
 He also held several high-ranking positions at the International Monetary Fund.

 Early life

 Silvanus Nicol-Cole was born on 8 August 1920, to Sierra Leonean parents of Creole origin in Nigeria.
-He was the eldest child of Joseph B. Cole and Evelyn M. Cole, nee Nicol.
+He was the eldest child of Joseph B. Cole and Evelyn M. Cole, née Nicol.

 The Nicol-Cole family were originally from Wilberforce Village, Sierra Leone.

 Education

 He was educated at the Sierra Leone Grammar School.

 He was subsequently educated at Durham University and Oxford University.

 Bank governor and international economist

 Nicol-Cole served as deputy governor of the Bank of Sierra Leone between 1962 and 1966.
 Subsequently, he served as governor of the Bank of Sierra Leone between 1966 and 1970.

 He was an alternate executive director for the International Monetary Fund between 1970 and 1972 and an executive director of the International Monetary Fund.